voder-ai/eslint-plugin-traceability/docs/rules/require-req-annotation.md

 Enforces the presence of `@req` annotations on functions and methods to ensure each implementation maps to a specific requirement ID.

+When migrating to multi-story `@implements` annotations (see docs/stories/010.2-DEV-MULTI-STORY-SUPPORT.story.md), this rule also treats a well-formed `@implements story-path REQ-ID...` line adjacent to the function as satisfying the requirement-annotation requirement (REQ-REQUIRE-ACCEPTS-IMPLEMENTS).
+Either an explicit `@req` tag or a multi-story `@implements` tag can be used to prove requirement coverage for this rule; deep validation that the requirement IDs exist in the referenced story file remains the responsibility of `traceability/valid-req-reference`.

 @story docs/stories/003.0-DEV-FUNCTION-ANNOTATIONS.story.md
 @req REQ-ANNOTATION-REQUIRED - Require `@req` annotation on functions